-In a hierarchical dataplane , the FIB used by the packet processing engine reflects recursions between the routes.
+In a hierarchical data plane, the FIB used by the packet processing engine reflects recursions between the routes.

 I will explain the recursion concept throughout the post so don't worry about the above sentence, it will make sense.

-In the above figure R1, R2, R3, R4 and R5 belongs to AS 100, R6 and R7 belongs to AS 200.
+In the above figure R1, R2, R3, R4, and R5 belong to AS 100, and R6 and R7 belong to AS 200.

 There are two EBGP connections between ASBRs of the Service Providers.